ltubia/run_analysis/README.md

 ```
 ####Parameters:

-*textfilename* : a plain file name, preferably without extension, as this function will add .text extension automatically for you.
+*textfilename* : a plain file name, preferably without extension, as this function will add .txt extension automatically for you.

 ####Logic: